 North Carolina is a film mecca, with more than 800 productions shot in our state since 1980.
 And the area around Asheville alone – brimming with art and culture, charming mountain towns and delicious restaurant options – has starred in a number of popular films throughout the years.

 Lovers of Dirty Dancing have the time of their lives re-enacting the iconic lake lift scene from the 1987 classic, which was largely shot in Lake Lure among the Blue Ridge Foothills.
-Each September, celebrate the film at the Dirty Dancing Festival, which draws fans for an annual Lake Lift Competition, a lakeside screening of the film and overnights in Dirty Dancing-themed cabins at The 1927 Lake Lure Inn and Spa.
+Each September, honor the film at the Lake Lure Dance Festival, which draws fans for a celebration of all things dance through the years, plus overnights in Dirty Dancing-themed cabins at The 1927 Lake Lure Inn and Spa.

 The Last of the Mohicans